-Dornsife offers the only Biostatistics masters degree in eastern Pennsylvania that is based in a School of Public Health.
-The program features nationally and internationally recognized faculty housed in a comprehensive national research university, small class size, and individual attention from faculty members who are committed to the student’s success.
+Dornsife offers the only Biostatistics masters degree in eastern Pennsylvania that is based in a school of public health.
+The program features nationally and internationally recognized faculty, small classes, and many opportunities for students to receive individual attention from faculty members who are committed to the student’s success.
 In keeping with Drexel University’s tradition of practice-based education, the program also features a practicum research experience based in a public health or biomedical setting.

 Learn more about the program